ALL

 Practice and training help your child learn how to do an activity and get better at it.
 They also help lower the chance that your child will get hurt.
 If your child doesn’t know how to do an activity, start slowly to develop their skills.
 Key skills include balance, strength, and agility (being able to move quickly and easily).
 Think about having your child take lessons to learn how to skate, ski, bike, or play sports.
 Get lessons from someone who knows how to teach the skills, like a trained coach or professional.

 When your child plays an organized sport, their coaches should have training in how to prevent, see, and respond to injuries, including concussions.
+A concussion is a brain injury that can be caused by a blow to the head, face, neck or body.
 Coaches should also be supportive, caring, and positive role models.
 Find out about the coach’s background before your child joins an organized sports team.

 Special considerations